Shivkmg/javascript-hindi/README.md

 # javascript-hindi
-a code repo for javascript
+a code repo for JavaScript
+for Web development